Banning cryptocurrency trade in Nigeria: Was the CBN right? - Businessday NG

 In retrospect, the decision of the Nigerian government is not so sudden given that four years ago, that is, in January 2017, the Central Bank of Nigeria (CBN) issued a circular in this regard.

-“The Central of Bank of Nigeria’s circular of January 12, 2017 ref FPR1DIR/GEN/CIR106/010 … hereby wishes to remind regulated institutions that dealing in cryptocurrencies or facilitating payments for cryptocurrency exchanges is prohibited” with the immediate closure of cryptocurrency accounts where non-compliance attracts severe sanctions.
+“The CBN’s circular of January 12, 2017 ref FPR1DIR/GEN/CIR106/010 … hereby wishes to remind regulated institutions that dealing in cryptocurrencies or facilitating payments for cryptocurrency exchanges is prohibited” with the immediate closure of cryptocurrency accounts where non-compliance attracts severe sanctions.

 That same 2017, the Securities and Exchange Commission (SEC) notified bitcoin traders to exercise extreme caution with the business of crypto-trading.